article

 Do all workloads run on Kubernetes, or are they distributed across Kubernetes, VMs, and other compute platforms?
 For example, you may want to keep front end running on Droplets while moving backend jobs to Kubernetes and adding a load balancer and a managed MongoDB.

-Open source software like Kubernetes allows startups to avoid vendor lock-in by facilitating migrating projects to other clouds or spreading workloads across multiple clouds, while Infrastructure as Code (IaC) tools like Terraform easily provision environments.
-With Kubernetes, teams can pick up their whole infrastructure and run it the same way in different environments, easily moving networking, applications, databases, and even things like secrets.
+Open source software like Kubernetes allows startups to avoid vendor lock-in by facilitating cloud migration projects to other clouds or spreading workloads across multiple clouds, while Infrastructure as Code (IaC) tools like Terraform easily provision environments.
+With Kubernetes, teams can pick up their whole infrastructure and run it the same way in different environments, easily moving networking, applications, and databases.
 Using Kubernetes, developers can mix and match services from different providers to best fit their solution.

 While a large business can usually afford to hire employees with a deep knowledge of databases, smaller teams typically have fewer resources available.
 This makes tasks like replication, migrations, and backups more difficult and time-consuming.
 Managed Databases handle common database administration tasks such as setup, backups, and updates so you can focus more on your app and less on the database.